 After a few cycles of bad dates and dead-end relationships, I started to think, "Oh my goodness, I'm going to be alone forever.
 There must me something wrong with me!"
 Then, of course, years went by, I slapped some sense into myself, and I found a great partner, but I also realized how widespread this fear is.

 Everyone I know is either trying to find someone, forget someone, or deal with someone.
 The desire for loving attachment is one of the most basic, enduring, and natural human needs.
 A lot of people out there feel like they will never find love.
 They have a nagging feeling that maybe they are "doomed" to be alone forever, or maybe they are too "flawed" to be loved—and that, my friends, is a very painful thing to feel.

 I want you to believe you are a worthy person.
 I want you to believe that you deserve to be loved and to find a romantic partner that will cherish you.
-Get rid of the fear of being forever single, because it is just that: a fear, an emotion that you have about yourself, a belief about your future—not reality.
+Get rid of the fear of being forever single.
+Remember, fear is just an emotion that you are having, a belief about your future—it's not reality.

 1. Stop Criticizing Yourself

 Take an honest look at how often you put yourself down during an average day.
 How often do you criticize yourself by telling yourself things like: I'm so stupid.
 I'm too fat.
 I'm too old.
 I'm ugly.
 I'm damaged goods.
 I always screw things up.
 I'm an idiot.
 And so on and so forth.
 Rings a bell?
 Well, if you talk to yourself in this way, your mood will drop, your fears and insecurities will increase, and you are basically conditioning yourself to believe you are an unworthy person.
 Your thoughts have a direct impact on how you feel.

 It's simple.
 Think good things: feel good.
 Think bad things: feel bad.